SergioMtzG/photocard/README.md

 ## 📘 Overview
 **Photocard RNG** is a free gacha RPG collection game where players roll to collect, equip, and interact with characters inspired by 50 K-pop idols accross 6 different K-pop groups.
+The game is designed for seamless play on **desktops, phones, and tablets**, ensuring a consistent experience across all devices.

 This game blends stylish UI, custom 3D models, and smart Lua scripting to deliver an immersive Roblox experience.
 All core systems — including the roll UI, roll animations, inventory, data storage, and character equipping — are fully scripted in Lua.
 Characters and environments are designed directly in Roblox Studio for seamless integration.